ryfylke-react-as/toast/README.md

 A simple headless toast solution for your React project.

-- [x] Allows you to specify any interface for the toasts.
+- [x] Initialize with any interface you want.
-- [x] Lets you write the component for rendering the toasts yourself.
+- [x] Write your own components for rendering the toasts.
 - [x] Optional configurable delayed removing of toasts

 ## Installation